Caesarean Section Scar Revision London UK

 - Have a scar localised to the lower abdominal contour

-Best results are achieved in people who are a healthy weight for their height.
+The best results are achieved in people who are a healthy weight for their height.
 Therefore, if you are considered overweight, your surgeon may recommend that you lose weight before the surgery.
-The surgeon will be able to recommend appropriate diets to follow before the procedure.
+The surgeon can recommend appropriate diets to follow before the procedure.
 If you are a smoker, you may be advised to quit, as this will help with the healing process.

 In many cases, you may be able to obtain private funding from your insurer to cover the cost of C-section scar revision although you will be advised to check with your insurance company as each company will have differing criteria.
 Most insurers will often require a medical report that shows you are developing medical problems as a result of your scar.
 Once they have received the report, they will be able to make a decision on whether to authorise funding for your C-section scar revision procedure.

 Most patients who have C-section scar revision at Centre for Surgery choose to privately fund the cost of the treatment and C-section scar revision cost in London is very reasonable.
 Please get in touch with us today and speak to one of our coordinators to get an approximate price for Caesarean section scar revision.
 Once you have had a consultation, you will receive a comprehensive quotation from your dedicated patient coordinator.

 How can I tell if my C-section has adhesions?C-section scars often develop adhesions leading to the development of indentations in the scar which may cause them to appear thickened and raised above the surrounding skin.
 Some women may have dark looking scars and this could be linked with adhesions.
 C-section scar adhesions can result in certain complications.
 To minimise the risk of this, we would recommend having a consultation with us to learn about the ways to reduce the risk of developing C-section scar adhesions.